July 07, 2018

 Shepard Menken – Various

 The United States of America is a relatively young country when compared to the rest of the world.
 In that time, there’s only been a few dozen people who have held the title of President.
 Some were good.
 Some were terrible.
 Regardless of your own views of any present or past President, there is one that many largely agree was terrible—even the people who created him!
-That President is…Super President (Paul Frees)!
+That President is…Super President!

 Hero of the people.